How to Produce a Drum Cover Video

 But nowadays, most smartphones contain cameras that are leaps and bounds better than early digital cameras.
 Digital audio workstations (DAWs) can operate on most personal computers and simulate an entire recording studio.
 There are many affordable options of microphones and audio interfaces, which can result in some truly professional-sounding recordings when coupled with a DAW.
 Have no idea which microphones to buy, how to set them up, or how to use a DAW?
 There are hundreds of elaborate tutorials available completely for free on YouTube.
 The average musician never had so much power at their disposal!

-Drum cover videos are a fun way to show off your skills and become part of a larger online drumming community.
+Drum cover videos are a fun way to show off the drum skills you’ve developed and become part of a larger online drumming community.
 But since so many people now have access to the equipment and knowledge required to produce quality content, it’s easy for your own content to get lost in the noise.
 Thankfully, there are a few particular elements to keep in mind, which can set your drum cover video apart from others.

 Camera